Texting woman seriously hurt in fall through sidewalk access door

-PLAINFIELD, New Jersey --A woman was injured in New Jersey Thursday afternoon when she fell six feet through a sidewalk access door while distracted by her cell phone.
+PLAINFIELD, New Jersey --A woman was injured in New Jersey Thursday afternoon when she fell 6 feet through a sidewalk access door while distracted by her cell phone.

 The incident happened just after noon in front of Acme Windows on Somerset Street in Plainfield.